MicrosoftDocs/PowerShell-Docs/reference/5.0/Microsoft.PowerShell.Diagnostics/Get-Counter.md

 ### Example 1: Get the counter set list

-`Get-Counter` gets the local computer's list of counter sets.
+This example gets the local computer's list of counter sets.

 ```powershell
 Get-Counter -ListSet *